 Heart, kidney or liver conditions

 The average dose doctors prescribe is 0.25 mg to 0.5 mg taken three times per day, but higher or lower amounts may also be prescribed.
-Taking more than the prescribed amount or taking non-prescribed Xanax can lead to an overdose — one person’s prescribed dose could be too high for another person to take without overdosing.
+Taking more than the prescribed amount or taking non-prescribed Xanax can lead to an overdose — one person’s prescribed dose could be too high for another person, causing an overdose.

 The same effects occur when combining Xanax with opioids.
 The National Institute on Drug Abuse reports that over 30% of opioid overdoses involve benzodiazepines like Xanax.
 In 2016, the Centers for Disease Control and Prevention (CDC) even issued new guidelines suggesting that doctors no longer prescribe opioids and benzodiazepines at the same time.

-Beyond alcohol and opioids, there are other substances that can also lead to an overdose when combined with Xanax.
+Other substances beyond alcohol and opioids can lead to an overdose when combined with Xanax.
 These include:

 - Substances Mixed with Xanax that Cause Overdoses